ERS-HCL/custom-animations-angularjs/Component/README.md

 ```
 direction : topBottom | leftRight | rightLeft | bottomTop |
             leftSlideDown   | leftSlideUp    |
             RightSlideDown  | RightSlideUp   |
-            BottomSlideDown | BottomSlideUp
+            BottomSlideDown | BottomSlideUp  |
+            SlideDown       | SlideUp

 ```

 topBottom,leftRight,rightLeft,bottomTop are related to 'backgroundTransition'<br/>
 leftSlideDown,leftSlideUp are related to slide the element from left<br/>
 RightSlideDown,RightSlideUp are related to slide the element from right<br/>
-BottomSlideDown, BottomSlideUp are related to the slide the element from bottom<br/>
+BottomSlideDown, BottomSlideUp are related to  slide the element from bottom<br/>
-For slide up and down from top, direction not to be mentioned.<br/>
+SlideDown, SlideUp are related to slide the element from top<br/>

 Speed of Each Iteration : speed/percentageOfArea